fkztw/blog/content/posts/make-one-github-actions-workflow-trigger-another-github-actions-workflow.md

 Category: Note
 Tags: GitHub, GitHub Actions
 Summary: GitHub Actions restricts one workflow trigger another workflow in order to prevent users from accidentally creating recursive workflow.
 I spent some time on figuring how to do it.
+Modified: 2020-09-07 01:15:20

 # Preface

 According to GitHub: [Users have to use Personal Access Token on the workflow which wants to trigger another GitHub Actions workflow.](make-one-github-action-workflow-trigger-another-github-action-workflow)

 > When you use the repository's `GITHUB_TOKEN` to perform tasks on behalf of the GitHub Actions app, events triggered by the `GITHUB_TOKEN` will not create a new workflow run.
 This prevents you from accidentally creating recursive workflow runs.
-For example, if a workflow run pushes code using the repository's `GITHUB_TOKEN`, a new workflow will not run even when the repository contains a workflow configured to run when push events occur."
+For example, if a workflow pushes code using the repository's `GITHUB_TOKEN`, a new workflow will not run even if that workflow in the same repository is configured to be executed when push events occur."

 It looks easily, but there are lots of traps while doing so actually.
 I tried many different ways to achieve this and finally made it work.